 They would rather not be in this position, and we continue to encourage the local authority to work with families to rethink the changes.”

-Steven Baylis - Associate Solicitor
+Steven Baylis - Senior Associate

 Kirstine is severely disabled and she has made use of the transport services provided by the council to make the 26-mile round trip from her home in Markfield to her school.